 If you make a purchase, I'll earn a small fee at no extra cost to you.

-Nobody wants snails and slugs in their garden.
-Whether you’re growing vegetables or flowers, these gooey gastropods destroy seedlings, munch holes in plants, and can ruin your garden in short order.
-Here are 8 safe, natural ways to get rid of snails and slugs in your garden.
+Here are 8 ways to control snails and slugs naturally, without endangering kids or pets.
+Whether you’re growing vegetables or flowers, snails and slugs destroy seedlings, munch holes in plants, and can ruin your garden.
+But it’s easy to get rid of them!

 There are lots of things that can make a gardener grumpy, and all of them have happened to me.
 I’ve had cutworms eat my seedlings, blossom end rot ruin my tomatoes, and I’ve even had squirrels steal entire sunflowers.

-There are many natural repellent methods for getting rid of snails and slugs, and I've tried them all.
-These are my favorites, and they're all pet-friendly and kid safe.
-I've also included some popular snail and slug killers that you shouldn't use.
+There are many natural repellent methods for controlling snails and slugs, and I’ve tried them all.
+These are my favorites, and they’re all pet-friendly and kid safe.
+I’ve also included some popular snail and slug killers that you shouldn’t use.

 But first, let’s answer some common questions that will help us dispatch these invaders more effectively.